galopago/i2c-temp-probe-pcb/README.md

 * An additional GPIO pin is required, because I2C signals are incompatible with OneWire
 * Additional libraries will be needed, protocols are very dissimilar in software too

-There are some waterproof sensors in the market with real I2C interface, but are not easy to obtain and are expensive
+There are some waterproof sensors in the market with real I2C interface, but are not easy to obtain and are expensive.
+This document gives you some ideas on how to make your own waterproof I2C temperature sensor in an affordable way.

 ## The module in question